 If manifest confidentiality isn’t on your to-do list as an importer, it needs to be.
 At any given moment, your business competitors could be finding out who your suppliers are, what ship your merchandise is on, and how much you paid for it all.
 Not fair, you say?
 Then you need to keep reading to find out how manifest confidentiality can protect your investments.

 U.S. Customs and Border Protection (CBP) provides an Electronic Vessel Manifest Confidentiality request form to protect import data from access.
-Requests for access are possible because of the Freedom of Information Act (FOIA).
-The request can be legally denied when an importer or shipper submits a request for confidential treatment.
+Without the form, it’s possible for over 25 data points about a shipment to become public record.
+However, access can be legally denied when an importer or shipper submits a request for confidential treatment.

 Read ahead for more information on manifest confidentiality to protect your company’s supply chains.